-Part I. General Information on Activities Outside the United States foreign individuals, it may also need to complete, as applicable, Parts II or III.
-If the organization does not make any such grants, it does not need to complete Parts II or III.
+Complete Part I if the organization answered "Yes" to Form 990, Part IV, line 14b.
+This means the organization during the tax year to foreign organizations or foreign individuals, it may also need to complete, as applicable, Parts II or III.
+If the organization did not make any such grants, it does not need to complete Parts II or III.